The characterization of Weihrauch reducibility in systems containing E-PA$^{\omega}$ + QF-AC$^{0,0}$: Phase Spaces and the Extraction of Argument Paths

 where for every type $\tau$ the set $T^{\tau}$ consists of all closed terms in $\EPAomega$ of that type a \emph{variable assignment} if it maps every variable $x^{\tau}$ of type $\tau$ to a closed term $\beta(x)$ of this very type.
 We may also write $\beta(t^{\tau})$ for the closed term where all variables in $t$ are replaced by the values that $\beta$ maps them to. \end{definition}

 For the semantics of linear logic without modalities, it suffices to consider phase spaces.
 For modalities, Girard uses \emph{topolinear spaces} in his original work (cf.~\cite[p.~25]{girard1987}) although there seems to be a revised definition of phase semantics that captures modalities in a simplified way without introducing topolinear spaces (cf.~\cite[p.~198]{girardNeu}).
-In order to keep our proof simple, we will avoid topolinear spaces altogether, and define slightly different semantics that capture everything we need for our purposes.
+In order to keep our proof simple, we will avoid topolinear spaces altogether, and define slightly different semantics that already capture everything we need for our purposes.

-\begin{definition}[Simple phase semantics for $\ELPAomegaeq$] We define a way to map every sequent of $\ELPAomegaeq$ to one of the three phases of $P$.
+\begin{definition}[Simple phase semantics for $\ELPAomegaeq$] We define a way to map every sequent of $\ELPAomegaeq$ to one of the three facts.
 We start by defining the semantics for atomic formulas and some variable assignment $\beta$:

 \end{definition}